 The Fearless Fox & Daring Deer is a delightful new rhyming children’s picture book which has been written and beautifully illustrated to raise money for the NHS in light of the Covid-19 pandemic.

 Rainbow posters created by children have been seen in windows all over the country.
 This is their tribute to NHS workers, and The Fearless Fox & Daring Deer book aims to build on this.
-All of the proceeds from your donation will go to our NHS and Leicestershire Partnership NHS Trust's nationally pioneering Arts in Mental Health Service.
+All of the proceeds from your donation will go to the NHS.

-Make your donation and get your FREE book now!
+Make your donation and get your book now!

 "Follow the fearless adventures of the Fox and Deer as they take their friends down into the empty town, where the humans are locked indoors.
 As they sing a message of hope for a better future, they dare to imagine a world where humans and animals can live together in harmony.”